 A.3 Pathway cloning example

 This case illustrates the application of Pathway Cloning to synthesize a new serviceLocation.
-Interaction with Annex I - Flexible Insertion of URL Parameters is also shown to provide clarity on how the query arguments should be appended.
+Interaction with Annex I – "Flexible Insertion of URL Parameters" of ISO/IEC 23009-1 [2] is also shown to provide clarity on how the query arguments should be appended.

 A DASH MPD is presented to a player at the URL: